-Scope Ratings has assigned an Issuer Credit-Strength Rating (ICSR) of A+ to the city of Quimper ('city' or 'Quimper').
-The Outlook is Stable.
+Scope Ratings has left the Issuer Credit-Strength Rating (ICSR) of A+ for the city of Quimper ('city' or 'Quimper') unchanged with stable outlook.

-The city's rating is driven by the ability to maintain a solid operating performance in spite of significant cuts in state transfers, a moderate direct debt level and low-risk contingent liabilities.
+The city's rating is supported by the ability to maintain a solid operating performance in spite of significant cuts in state transfers, a moderate direct debt level and low-risk contingent liabilities.
 The city's credit benefits from good revenue flexibility due to the high proportion of modifiable taxes.
 Quimper can increase local tax rates if its budget balances deteriorate.
 We understand the city views tax rate hikes as a last resort, therefore, our revenue forecasts do not factor in this option.
 The city's healthy socio-economic profile suggests an expansion of its tax base, which is included in our forecasts.
 Quimper also benefits from integration with inter-municipal grouping, which undertakes capital-intensive responsibilities on its behalf.

-At the same time, we are concerned that the city's efforts to streamline its operating expenditure, and the adjustment strategy it is pursuing in the next two years, could become increasingly difficult due to its relatively inflexible operating expenditure structure.
-If the central government continues its budget consolidation efforts beyond 2017, which we view as a highly likely scenario given France's commitment to the EU Fiscal Compact, the city has to either start hiking its tax rates and/or increasing its debt.
-Moreover, the fall in capital expenditure that we forecast for 2016-2017 is likely to reach its limit, and capital expenditure could start rising, pushing up the city's debt level.
+At the same time, we are concerned that the city's efforts to streamline its operating expenditures as well as the adjustment strategy it is pursuing during the next two years could become increasingly difficult due to its relatively inflexible operating expenditure structure.
+Indeed, in spite of substantial expenditure cuts both on the operating and capital side, Quimper's direct debt level jumped by 13.5% from 2014 to 2015.
+If the central government continues its budget consolidation efforts beyond 2018, which we view as a likely scenario given France's commitment to the EU Fiscal Compact, the city has to either start hiking its tax rates and/or increasing its debt.

-We would consider a rating upgrade if the city manages to keep its budget balances and debt stable.
+We would consider a rating upgrade if the city manages to keep its budget balances and debt level stable.
 The rating can go down if Quimper starts to rapidly accumulate debt and exceeds its self-imposed debt payback ratio of eight years.